kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.8.2
+* added support for filtering for more than one attribute at once

 = 0.8.1
 * added support for displaying details pages for references directly in Wordpress